- Access expires at

 This describes the tax rate applied to a transaction.
-By default, TAX is not applicable for publishers that are based outside the EU due to the nature of digital goods and the legal setup of Cleeng.
+By default, TAX is not applicable for Broadcasters that are based outside the EU due to the nature of digital goods and the legal setup of Cleeng.

-Monthly, Cleeng reports - using the VAT Mini One Stop Shop (VAT MOSS) - the total VAT collected per country, and the administration dispatches money to particular countries.Please make sure all your publisher information is up-to-date.
+Monthly, Cleeng reports - using the VAT Mini One Stop Shop (VAT MOSS) - the total VAT collected per country, and the administration dispatches money to particular countries.Please make sure all your Broadcaster information is up-to-date.

 - Average order value (AOV)

 It's an average transaction price (excl. tax) in a given period.
-This parameter is displayed in the currency of a publisher (or affiliate) and it's calculated by dividing the revenue by total paid transactions.
+This parameter is displayed in the currency of a Broadcaster (or affiliate) and it's calculated by dividing the revenue by total paid transactions.

 Note: excluding all free transactions.
 For example, if you created a coupon that gives your customer a 100% discount, it won't be included when calculating the AOV.